7 Inexpensive Things to do in Chattanooga This Summer!

 Walnut Street Bridge

 The Walnut Street Bridge connects Downtown Chattanooga to the North Shore.
 This pedestrian-only bridge provides a panoramic view of the Tennessee River.
-The downtown side of the bridge lies next to the Hunter Museum of American Art and the North Shore side is in between a myriad of fantastic shops and restaurants along a one-of-a-kind sidewalk featuring numbered footprints showing how to do famous dance moves.
+The downtown side of the bridge lies next to the Hunter Museum of American Art and the North Shore side is in between a myriad of fantastic local shops and restaurants along a one-of-a-kind sidewalk featuring numbered footprints showing how to do famous dance moves.
 Consider renting a Bike Chattanooga bicycle for a brisk ride across the bridge!

 Sculpture Fields at Montague Park